rackerlabs/docs-core-infra-user-guide/cloud_images/important_concepts.rst

 Image Properties
 -------------------

-When we talk about images in OpenStack, what we're really referring to is an *image record* with which the image data file (for example, a VHD) is associated.
+When we talk about images in the Rackspace Cloud, what we're really referring to is an *image record* with which the image data file (for example, a VHD) is associated.
 An image record consists of a set of *image properties* (also known as *image metadata*) that describes the image.

 Image properties have several functions.